prathyushasai/prathyushasai/README.md

 ### Hi, I'm Prathyusha! 👋👩🏻‍💻

-I'm a Site Reliability Engineer at Adobe, engaging with core internal platforms to improve their reliability.
-Having worked previously with machine learning applications, I look for creative ways to integrate it into service reliability.
+I'm a Machine Learning Engineer at Adobe, working on the Firegly / Gen AI Platform.

-I am currently working towards my Masters in Information and Data Science from University of California, Berkeley, with an emphasis in Machine Learning.
-I recieved my Bachelors in Data Science and Cognitive Science at UC Berkeley (Go Bears! :bear: ).
+I recieved my Masters in Information and Data Science with an emphasis in Machine Learning and my Bachelors in Data Science and Cognitive Science from University of California, Berkeley (Go Bears! :bear: ).
 I am also heavily involved in organizations focused on empowering and encouraging minorities in STEM.

 In my free time, I enjoy teaching yoga 🧘🏻, traveling ✈️, and trying new food 🥘.